-The Government Accounting Standards Board issued GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
-This Statement requires a state or local government employer to recognize a net pension liability measured as of a date no earlier than the end of its prior fiscal year.
-This Statement is effective for financial statements with fiscal years beginning after June 15, 2014.
+In June 2015, the Government Accounting Standards Board issued GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
+This Statement applies to OPEB plans and basically parallels GASB Statement 67 and replaces GASB Statement 43 and is effective for periods beginning after June 15, 2016.
 The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.